sy-ph/wallpapers/README.md

 # wallpapers
-None of these images are mine (obviously)
+None of these images are mine.

+Images from "bard" folder are all made by https://twitter.com/bard713.